lemurivolta/ink-atoms/README.md

 This method listens to multiple variables at once, either by specifying a regular expression that matches with the variable name, or by providing an explicit list of variables to listen to.

-Since there are multiple variables listened at once, a Unity Event is raised at every change, but no value is synchronized with atoms.
+Since there are multiple variables listened at once, an Atom Event is raised at every change, but no value is synchronized with atoms.
 Two different events are provided:

 - *Variable Change Event* only provides the new value of the variable changed
 - *Variable Pair Change Event* provides both the new and the old value